Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

-\textbf{Variable selection.} We applied our method by specifying an over-complete set of six sources with respective spatial length-scale of $\lambda = 2, 2, 1, 1, 0.5, 0.5$ mm.
+\textbf{Variable selection.} We applied our method by specifying an over-complete set of six sources with respective spatial length-scale of $\lambda = \{2, 2, 1, 1, 0.5, 0.5 \ mm \}$.
 Figure \ref{fig:sparse_synthetic} shows an example of the sparse maps obtained for a specific fold.
-The model prunes the signal for most of the maps, while retaining two sparse maps, $\vect{B_{0}}$ and $\vect{B_{4}}$, whose length-scale are $\lambda = 2$ mm and $\lambda = 1$ mm, thus correctly estimating the right number of sources and their spatial resolution.
+The model prunes the signal for most of the maps, while retaining two sparse maps, $\vect{B_{0:}}$ and $\vect{B_{4:}}$, whose length-scale are $\lambda = 2$ mm and $\lambda = 1$ mm, thus correctly estimating the right number of sources and their spatial resolution.
 As it can be qualitatively observed in Figure \ref{fig:sparse_synthetic}, we notice that the estimated sparse code convolved with a Gaussian kernel matrix with $\lambda = 1$ mm is closer to its ground truth than the one convolved with a length-scale $\lambda = 2$ mm.
 According to our tests, sparse codes associated to high resolution details (low $\lambda$) are indeed more identifiable.
 On the contrary, the identifiability of images obtained via a convolution operator with larger kernels (large $\lambda$) is lower, since these maps can be equivalently obtained through the convolution of different sparse codes.

 \textbf{Sources separation.} We observe in Table \ref{mse_table} that the lowest Mean-Squared Error (MSE) for the temporal sources reconstruction is obtained by MGPA, closely followed by ICA.
-Similarly, our model and ICA show the highest Structural Similarity (SSIM) score \cite{ref_ssim}, which quantifies the image reconstruction accuracy with respect to the ground truth maps, while accounting for the inter-dependencies between spatially close pixels.
+Similarly, our model and ICA show the highest Structural Similarity (SSIM) score \cite{ref_ssim}, which quantifies the image reconstruction accuracy with respect to the ground truth maps, while accounting for the inter-dependencies between neighbouring pixels.
 An example of image reconstruction from a sample fold is illustrated in Figure \ref{fig:ica_comparison}.
+In this standard benchmark, we note that MGPA leads to comparable results with respect to the state of the art.
+In the following section, we compare the models in the more challenging setting in which the time-line has to be estimated as well.